Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

 Truman is highly ranked in polls of the best US President, with an average ranking of 7th.
-However, many of these polls rely on popular opinion, or are limited to events that occurred during his presidency.
-While dropping atomic bombs on civilians was barbaric, and entering the Korean War was ill-advised, lesser known decisions had a far more protracted and disastrous effect on the world.
+However, many of these polls rely on popular opinion, an insular historical lens, or are limited to events that occurred during his presidency.
+While dropping atomic bombs on civilians was barbaric and entering the Korean War was ill-advised, lesser known decisions had a far more protracted and disastrous effect on the world.

 This article will focus on what Truman did wrong in his presidency.
 It will explore the fallout from a plethora of calamitous decisions, citing examples that still resonate today.
 A number of factors will be collectively considered in order to make the case for Harry Truman being the worst president in US history.

 After the defeat of Germany in WW2, Harry Truman travelled to meet Stalin and Churchill at the Potsdam conference.
 Here he boasted to Stalin that the US was about to use a new destructive weapon against the Japanese.

 When Truman ordered the dropping of atomic bombs on Hiroshima and Nagasaki in 1945, he killed approximately 250,000 people, 90% of whom were civilians.
 Many took months or years to die from radiation sickness and cancer.
 Perhaps worse, many historians now believe that Japan was ready to surrender before the bombs were even dropped, and that the destruction was a show to intimidate the Soviets.